WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 \subsubsection{Results and Analysis}

 Results are presented in Table~\ref{table:caption_results}.
-The results demonstrate that our models surpass existing methods, achieving new SOTA performance on the Clotho and AudioCaps datasets.
+In the zero-shot training scenario, both models demonstrate robust zero-shot capabilities, affirming the suitability of our dataset for the audio captioning task.
+The fine-tuning results further demonstrate that our models surpass existing methods, achieving new SOTA performance on the Clotho and AudioCaps datasets.
 Notably, our model outperforms even those methods that incorporate the validation set into their training for the Clotho dataset.
-Compared to the baseline systems, pretraining on WavCaps leads to a significant enhancement in the final performance on both datasets.
+Compared to the baseline systems, pretraining on WavCaps leads to a significant improvement in the final performance on both datasets.
+These outcomes suggest that ChatGPT effectively transforms raw descriptions into caption-like sentences, thereby boosting audio captioning performance.
 In alignment with findings from audio-language retrieval above, the CNN14 audio encoder outperforms the HTSAT audio encoder on the Clotho dataset but exhibits inferior performance on the AudioCaps dataset.
-These outcomes suggest that ChatGPT effectively transforms raw descriptions into caption-like sentences, thereby boosting audio captioning performance.